samyog07/Data-Engineering-Project/README.md

 - develop a machine learning model to estimate vehicle values

-# Data Source
+## Project workflow

-Vehicle listings were scraped from:
+1. Data Collection

-classiccars.com
+Vehicle listings are scraped from classiccars.com using Python and BeautifulSoup.

-# The dataset includes:
+Fields collected:

 -Year